FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 ### 🔄 Parallel with humans
 Just like our brains interpret sensory input (sound, light, etc.), a computer relies on software to interpret raw digital signals.
 Neither humans nor computers receive information directly — they process raw input and assign meaning.

-Every single software, no exceptions, is made by bits.
-You could argue that your program is written in python, your png file is just an image an so forth,

-and according to the defiition of the word "information"

-But to fully understand why, we had better understand what's considered "data" for computers and what bits are.

 <br>

 ### What is a bit?